rnhamlin/pop-in/README.md

 2. Run "node server"
 3. Open Insomnia
 4. Test routes:

-   "GET,"
+- "GET,"
-   "POST,"
+- "POST,"
-   "PUT,"
+- "PUT,"
-   "DELETE."
+- "DELETE."
-   Note: Run "GET" twice to see "get all" and "get one."
+- Note: Run "GET" twice, once without ID endpoint and once with ID endpoint, to see "get all" and "get one."

 ### Packages